Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Evaluation Setup

 We average primal gaps over all test instances at a given time and refer to this as \emph{average primal gap}, and plot it as a function of running time.

 Applications typically specify a threshold on the gap between an assignment's objective value and a lower bound, below which the assignment is deemed close enough to optimal to stop the solve.
-The dataset-specific gap thresholds are given in table \ref{tab:target_opt_gaps} (and also in the labels of the y-axis of Figure \ref{fig:survival}).
+The dataset-specific gap thresholds are given in table \ref{tab:target_opt_gaps}.
 We apply these thresholds to the primal gap to decide when a MIP is considered solved.
-(In typical usage a MIP solver would apply the threshold to a gap metric that takes into account both the best objective value and a lower bound, but here we use the primal gap instead since we are evaluating primal heuristics.)
 We plot the fraction of solved test instances as a function of running time, which we refer to as a \emph{survival curve}.

-Applications may set the threshold as a minimum assignment quality required, with assignments that are better than the threshold still being more useful, all else being equal.
-For such cases the primal gap is a more useful metric of comparison, and we focus our evaluation mainly on that.

-\textbf{Calibrated time:} As in \cite{nair2020solving}, we use \emph{calibrated time} to reduce the variance of running time measurements when performing evaluation on a heterogeneous, shared compute cluster.
-It estimates the number of SCIP solves of a small ``calibration MIP'' completed on a machine in the duration of an evaluation job running in parallel on the same machine.
-This measurement is then converted into time units by multiplying it by the calibration MIP solve time measured on a reference machine without interference from other jobs.
-See \cite{nair2020solving} for more details.
-We use calibrated time in all the experiments in this paper.
+As in \citet{nair2020solving}, we use \emph{calibrated time} to measure running time.
+It reduces the variance of time measurements on a shared compute cluster needed for a large-scale evaluation.
+See the Technical Appendix for details.